On March 24, 2015 Danny Moodley wrote a comment on that wonderful website Facts about Durban – and this brought back distant memories:

 When modern man decided to pinch water from the Tugela river and pump it uphill to satisfy the Vaalies’ thirst, our area around Harrismith and Bergville saw a flurry of activity and an influx of new people.
 A bus arrived at school and a flock of new kids tumbled out.
 They were cruelly christened Die Dam Paddas by us parochials.

-New things appeared in the distrik: Sterkfontein dam; TuVa township (Tu Va – Tugela/Vaalies, geddit?); a vertical tunnel in the Drakensberg for the hydro-electric turbines; canals and smaller dams.
+New things started appearing in the distrik: Sterkfontein dam; TuVa township (Tu Va – Tugela/Vaalies, geddit?); a vertical tunnel in the Drakensberg for the hydro-electric turbines; canals and smaller dams.
 All had to be built.

 A very high wall had been built starting out from dry land until its highest point in the middle of the river.
 Very interesting, but we don’t have to . . . .
 Oh, we do?